 During her early years, Wanda was fortunate to have horses.
 She was dedicated to taking care of them and as a result her parents made sure she attended weekly competitions.
 Riding western and competing in Gymkhana events was her passion and she brought home many championship awards.
-At the age of 10, she earned the New England Reserve Championship Gymkhana Award from the New England Pinto Horse Association.
+At the young age of 10, she earned the New England Reserve Championship Gymkhana Award from the New England Pinto Horse Association.
 Wanda no longer has horses but her love for them still remains.

 In 1985, Wanda married local building contractor, John Mooney.
 At the age of 20, they built a log home on 60 acres of family land.
 She learned hands on about construction and the challenges that people face when it comes to building new or renovating an existing home.
 After 35 years and many renovations later Wanda and John still reside in the same home.

 In 1993, Wanda started her career in real estate.
 The combination of understanding the importance of home ownership along with having a positive and enthusiastic personality makes Wanda a natural at selling real estate.
 She realized early on that everyone should have an opportunity to own a home.
 It can be a life changing experience and for most people their largest investment.
 Both buyers and sellers alike can depend on her guidance through what can be a very challenging and stressful process.